jahwi/bget/docs/readme.txt

 BGET -upgrade -usemethod
 Example:
 BGET -upgrade -usevbs
-Supported methods: JS, VBS, PS, CURL, BITS
+Supported methods: JS, VBS, PS, cURL, BITS
 You can also force Bget to get the latest version, regardless of that currently installed.
 Usage:
 BGET -upgrade -usemethod -force
 Example:
-BGET -upgrade -usecurl -force
+BGET -upgrade -usecURL -force
+For Bget versions 0.2.0 and later, you no longer need to specify a download method.
+However, the default download method has been set to `JS` and this can be changed using the SET switch.

 [H] -HELP:
 Prints the help text.
 -help -doc opens this readme.
+you can also use BGET -help [command] to get help info related to a bget command. e.g. BGET -help -get

 [I] -OPENSCRIPTS
 Opens the scripts folder.